-According the spread risk module, bonds and loans guaranteed by a certain government or international organization are not in scope of concentration risk.
+According the spread risk module, bonds and loans guaranteed by a certain government or international organisation are not in scope of concentration risk.
 Bank deposits can be excluded from concentration risk if they fulfill certain conditions.

 Concentration risk - required capital

-31 December 2019 31 December 2018
+31 December 2020 31 December 2019

-SCR concentration risk - required capital - 147
+SCR concentration risk - required capital 5

 In order to avoid concentrations in a single obligor, a.s.r. applies a limit on maximum exposure for (i) issuers with a single A rating and higher and (ii) for issuers with a BBB rating on group level.
 The limits apply to the total investment portfolio, where government bonds are not included, which is consistent with Solvency II.
-Beside the limits on single obligors, a.s.r. applies also limits on the total level of the required capital for market risk concentrations for a.s.r. leven.
+Beside the limits on single obligors, a.s.r. applies also limits on the total level of the required capital for market risk concentrations for a.s.r. life.